Cosmetic Dentistry

 You may be a good candidate if:

-Individuals with surface stains or discoloration on visible teeth
+• Surface stains or discoloration bother you on visible teeth

 Other options may be better if:

-Large gaps or significant spacing might be better addressed with orthodontics or veneers
+• Larger gaps or significant spacing may respond better to orthodontics or veneers

-Severe staining or internal discoloration might benefit more from professional whitening or veneers
+• Deep internal stains may benefit more from professional whitening or porcelain veneers

 Your Questions Answered